elizavetasemenova/prob-epi/02_about.md

 This online book consists of lecture notes of the course which will I taught during three weeks from 25 March to 12 April 2024 to the inaugural MSc ["AI for Science"](https://ai.aims.ac.za/) cohort at the [African Institute for Mathematical Sciences (AIMS)](https://aims.ac.za/), South Africa.

-Please note that the book is a WORK IN PROGRESS.

-After the course, I plan to keep improving and expanding the materials since they will be helpful for future students and collaborators.

-## Feedback

-If you enjoyed the content and/or learnt from it, please leave a 'star' to the [book's GitHub](https://github.com/elizavetasemenova/prob-epi) repository.

-In you spot any typos, feel free to make a pull request to propose corrections.

-If you notice mistakes or have any other feedback, please email them to `elizaveta [dot] p [dot] [insert my surname] [at] gmail [dot] com` or create an issue on GitHub.

 ## Content

 In this course we will cover such topics as Bayesian inference, hierarchical modelling, Gaussian processes for spatial statistics, ordinary differential equations for disease transmission modelling.